28

 3. HashMap

 HashMap in Java is an implementation of the Map interface that stores data as key-value pairs in a hash table.
-Each key must be unique having any non-null reference type, and values can be of any type, including null.
+Each key must be unique and have any non-null reference type.
+Values can be of any type, including null.

 Syntax